JeremyW1990/aws-kinesis-lab/README.md

 The client from work raises a request to catch users' behaviors on the webpage, send these big data to the Business Intelligence team.

-Those data will give visual evidence about the efficiency of web layout/design, promotion activity ...
+Those data will give visual insight about the efficiency of web layout/design, promotion activity ...

 Let the client give a quick response to the market.